jaysgitaccount/notes/js-notes-2.md

 This code is creating a new Promise, which resolves to create ANOTHER promise, which then waits until after 1000ms before resolving.

 Because `resolveOuter` is called synchronously, the status of this first Promise is already *resolved* when it's created.
-HOWEVER, it has resolved with another Promise, therefore it won't be *fulfilled* until 1 second later, when the inner promise fulfills.
+HOWEVER, it has resolved with another Promise, therefore it won't be *fulfilled* until 1 second later, when the inner promise *fulfills*.

 ### .catch()